Use LEDs in Your Remodeled Kitchen

 If you’re showing off serving pieces or collectibles in glass-front cabinets, LED interior lights are perfect.
 Rope lighting can be installed behind face frames of the cabinet or recessed puck lights can be installed in cabinet tops.
 This light shines down from top to bottom.
 And you don’t have to worry about them getting too hot inside the cabinet – they stay cool.

 Many Ways to Use LEDS as Accent Lights

-LEDs, such as Hafele’s Loox system, can be used as task lighting:
+Hafele’s Loox system can be used as task lighting:

-* inside drawers so they light up when they’re pulled open
+- inside drawers so they light up when opened

 Rope lights or LED tape can be used to light cabinet toe kicks.
 They can be both practical and fun.
 They can serve as a type of path light for rooms where extra safety measures are needed.

 Motion sensors installed so that the lights turn on when someone enters the room makes a nice safety feature.

 Glass countertops can be lit from below by LED lights for a dramatic effect.
 And LEDs can be used in a tray ceiling to highlight this architectural feature.

 Designer tip: LEDs as accent lights can be used throughout your home.

 Why Use LEDs